Many mothers opt to stay at home to take care of their children, but that doesn’t mean they can no longer pursue their dreams and become a serious ...

 With so many ready to wear clothes available in the market, you’d think a sewing business would no longer be viable.
 But US cut and sew apparel manufacturing industry has grown steadily the last few years.
 The market was worth $2 billion in 2021 and is bouncing back as consumer confidence improves.

-When starting a sewing business, keep in mind that there are a lot of other services you can offer.
+When starting a sewing business, keep in mind that there are a lot of sewing ideas and services that you can offer.
 You could provide alteration services, or hold sewing lessons.
 Besides the usual pieces of clothing, you can also make pet clothes and accessories, or some home decor.
 It’s important to register your business first and comply with all regulatory requirements.
 Once you’ve hurdled that, you should go online and harness your digital marketing skills to promote your business.
 With the right skills and hard work, you’ll be making money fast from your sewing business.

 31. Gift Wrapping